-Goggles may seem like a tiny piece of equipment that isn’t of much consequence, but believe me – the wrong pair of goggles on your face can ruin a triathlon that’s been going well up until the swimming part.
+Goggles may seem like a tiny piece of equipment that isn’t of much consequence.
+But believe me – the wrong pair of goggles on your face can ruin a triathlon when it’s barely even started.

-There’s a right way and a wrong way to size your goggles, first of all, which we’ve covered below in the frequently asked questions.
+There’s a right way and a wrong way to size your goggles, first of all.
+We’ll cover that below in the frequently asked questions.

-But apart from that, if you want the best goggles for triathlons, there are some boxes to tick.
-Sure, you could just choose any old pair, but selecting one of the best will help you improve your time and performance, as well as lasting longer (if you look after them properly).
+But apart from that, if you want to find the best goggles for triathlons, there are some boxes to tick.
+Sure, you could just choose any old pair, but selecting one of the best will help you improve your time and performance.
+A bit more investment up front for a great pair will also probably save you money in the long run – good goggles last longer (if you look after them properly).

 Our number one pick is the Orca Killa 180.
 They’re sleek and stylish, come with an anti-fog coating, and are easily adjustable to fit any size head.